English & Modern Languages

 and national barriers.
 A major in French, Spanish, or Translation/Interpreting can be used for careers in business, education, entertainment, government, journalism/media, and non-profit work.
 Not only can you develop oral proficiency in a foreign language, but you'll also broaden your knowledge of the literature written in that language culture of those who speak it.

 FOREIGN LANGUAGE PLACEMENT:

-- If you have never taken a class in the language you wish to study, start in 101.
+- If you have never taken a class in the language you wish to study, start with the 101 course.

 - If you have transferred foreign language credit to ORU and want to continue in that language, start at the next ORU course.
 (Example: If you have transferred credit equivalent to French 102, enroll in the next ORU course, French 203).